vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 - **Upper Price**: The maximum price bound for market making.
 Prices between the `base price` and this price will have volume placed, with no orders above this price.
 This is optional and if not supplied no volume will be placed above `base price`.
 At these prices the market maker will always be short
 - **Lower Price**: The minimum price bound for market making.
 Prices between the `base price` and this will have volume placed, with no orders below this price.
 This is optional and if not supplied no volume will be placed below `base price`.
 At these prices the market maker will always be long
 - **Commitment**: This is the initial volume of funds to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.
-- **Commitment Loss At Bounds**: The exact volume scaling is defined by the position at the upper and lower prices.
-To determine this the commitment must be compared with what position should be taken at the upper and lower price bounds.
-One way to do this is to work backwards from what loss the vAMM may have taken on as the price moved towards either bound.
-As the volume sold at each price level is a function of the volume at the bound, the loss at a given boundary uniquely defines the volume traded.
-Using this parameter allows them to intuitively know how much loss will be taken on at a maximum whilst the price moves within their configured range.
-User-facing tools can also use this value to calculate what the position itself will be at each bound, allowing a visualisation of the risk as the price moves outside these values.
+- **Leverage at Bounds**: The exact volume scaling is defined by the position at the upper and lower prices.
+To determine this the commitment must be compared with what leverage that might allow at the price bounds.
+Using this parameter allows them to set a value such that `position = remaining funds * leverage at bound*`, however with the restriction that commitment must still be `>= initial margin`.
+This parameter should be optional.
 There is a separate parameter for each potential bound.
-  - **Loss At Upper Price Boundary**: `commitment_loss_at_upper_bound`
+  - **Upper Bound Leverage**: `leverage_at_upper_bound`
-  - **Loss At Lower Price Boundary**: `commitment_loss_at_lower_bound`
+  - **Lower Bound Leverage**: `leverage_at_lower_bound`

 Note that the independent long and short ranges mean that at `base price` the market maker will be flat with respect to the market with a `0` position.
 This means that a potential market maker with some inherent exposure elsewhere (likely long in many cases as a token holder) can generate a position which is always either opposite to their position elsewhere (with a capped size), thus offsetting pre-existing exposure, or zero.